Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Algorithmic Framework

 With the following constraints,

 Observe that Eq. \eqref{eq: optimistic opt 0} increases the search space for policy in a carefully computed neighborhood of certain transition probability estimates $\hat{P}$ via Eq. \eqref{eq: optimistic opt -1} at the start of epoch $e$.
-Also in Eq. \eqref{eq: optimistic opt -1}, {recall that} $S = |\mathcal{S}|$ is the number of states, $A = |\mathcal{A}|$ is the number of actions, $N_e(s,a)$ is the number of visitations of state-action pair $(s,a)$ upto the end of epoch $e$.\\
+Also in Eq. \eqref{eq: optimistic opt -1}, {recall that} $S = |\mathcal{S}|$ is the number of states, $A = |\mathcal{A}|$ is the number of actions, $N_e(s,a)$ is the number of visitations of state-action pair $(s,a)$ upto the end of epoch $e$.
 Note that, solving Eq. \eqref{eq: optimistic opt 0} is equivalent to obtaining an optimistic policy as it extends the search space of original problem Eq. \eqref{eq: opt_obj}.
 Furthermore, the computation of $\hat{P}_e$ is key to our framework design.
 Since performing quantum mean estimation to quantum samples would require measuring and results in quantum samples collapsing, each quantum sample can only be used once.
 We emphasize that the quantum mean estimator will only run at the end of the epoch, performing measurements to update the transition probability for the next epoch.